DNM1008/Computer-Vision/readme.md

 Testing out on YOLO11.
 So far the models is not that practical due to inaccurate results training on sample videos.

+Trying out .onnx format.
+Its crossplatform compatibility is a trade-off against raw speed.

 ### Future plans

 - Test the existing models